 Continued consolidation of EMM and vendors

 With the exception of BlackBerry and MobileIron, most of the major EMM vendors have been acquired over the past few years -- for example, when VMware acquired AirWatch and IBM acquired Fiberlink MaaS360.
 Other big names that acquired MDM companies, such as McAfee and Symantec, left the market when they didn't have enough focus or momentum to become significant EMM players.

 Still, others -- such as SAP, which acquired Sybase -- have refocused on more lucrative enterprise suites that include big data and analytics.
 Infrastructure giant Microsoft has rolled basic EMM capabilities into its existing suites of PC and server management tools.
-Even cloud players, such as Google, offer basic mobile management functions as part of their offerings.
+Even cloud players, such as Google, offer basic mobile management functions.

 More and more enterprises look to have their preferred infrastructure providers include traditional EMM capabilities in their overall offerings, rather than having to purchase a stand-alone product.
 As a result, it will be increasingly difficult for EMM vendors to remain independent players in the market.
 There will be room for some niche players to remain, but overall, the EMM market will continue to shrink.